suss-vli/faq/packager/faq.md

 ---

-## 8. The submitter is rejecting my submission because of my recordings.
+## 8. The packager is rejecting my submission because of my recordings.
 What can I do?

-The submitter only allow gifs as the recording.
+The packager only allow gifs as the recording.
 If you are using mp4, please save your recording as gif and resubmit them.

 If you have multiple recordings, please zip up using the vocareum utility.